Click the logo above to reach the ssMaritime FrontPage for News Updates & “Ship of the Month”

 SS Atlantic was rebuilt from a simple C4 Class freighter into a fine passenger liner by Mr. Bernstein

-She was sent to the Ingalls Ship Building Corporation at Pascagoula, who under took the massive task of converting this freighter into a major passenger liner, but still having a considerable cargo capacity.
-Upon completion, she had accommodations for 40 First Class and 860 Tourist Class passengers and a crew of 320.
-She was 564ft long, 76ft wide, and had a drought of 28ft, and was registered at 14,138 GRT.
-She was completed and delivered in June 1958, and she departed on her maiden voyage from New York to Amsterdam on June 11.
+Upon completion her passenger accommodations were as follows; First Class 40 passengers, and Tourist Class 860 passengers.
+She had a crew of 320.
+She was 564ft - 169m long, 76ft - 23m wide, and had a draught of 28ft - 7.9m Steam DR Geared Turbine engines, single screw sailing at 20 knots, fully air-conditioned and stabilised.
+She was completed and delivered in June 1958, and she departed on her maiden voyage from New York to Antwerp and Amsterdam on June 11.

 SS Atlantic departs on her maiden voyage from New York to Antwerp and Amsterdam - June 11, 1958